-- 7.1 If you have not been granted an exemption under section 159U of the Education Act from the requirement to provide an Investment Plan, you must ensure that a plan summary is available for inspection by the public and that it complies with section 159YO of the Education Act.
+- 7.1 If you have not been granted an exemption under clause 9, Schedule 18 of the Education and Training Act from the requirement to provide an Investment Plan, you must ensure that a plan summary is available for inspection by the public and that complies with clause 24, Schedule 18 of the Education and Training Act.
 The simplest way to do this is to make the information public online.
-We recommend that your Investment Plan summary is published alongside your other accountability documents. - 7.2 The requirements for what an Investment Plan summary must include are specified in the Gazette Notice: Education (Proposed Investment Plans: Requirements, Content, Submission and Assessment; and Plan Summaries) Notice 2019, and in section 159YO of the Education Act.
+We recommend that your Investment Plan summary is published alongside your other accountability documents. - 7.2 The requirements for what an Investment Plan summary must include are specified in the Gazette Notice: Education (Proposed Investment Plans: Requirements, Content, Submission and Assessment; and Plan Summaries) Notice 2019, and in clause 24, Schedule 18 of the Education and Training Act.